 Key features of HealthOne NSW Services

-The key features of HealthOne NSW services that distinguish them from other primary and community health services are:
+The key features of HealthOne NSW services are:

 - Integrated care provided by general practice and community health services